-The module's parameters also called as "User settings" are stored in flash.
-A local copy of the user settings also known as "Runtime settings" are stored on RAM.
+The module's parameters, also called "User settings", are stored in flash.
+A local copy of the user settings also known as "Runtime settings" are stored in the RAM.
 The flash parameters can be modified by the CMD_SET_REQ, read by the CMD_GET_REQ.
 The values stored in the flash are retained even after a power cycle.